TGAC/COPO-documentation/submissions/samples.rst

 .. note::

-   At least one sample record (in a manifest) must be submitted before a manifest can be downloaded.
+   * At least one sample record (in a manifest) must be submitted before a manifest can be downloaded.

+   * The colour of the |add-manifest-button| button is based on the type of profile that you are making a submission to.

+     See the :ref:`profile-types-legend` section regarding the colour code for the various types of project profiles on COPO.

 The following steps describe how to download a submitted sample manifest: